-A Company whose securities (whether equity or debt) are publicly traded on recognised stock exchanges in India, apart from the provisions of the Act, is also governed by the provisions of the Securities and Exchange Board of India Act, 1992 ("SEBI Act") and the Securities Contracts (Regulations) Act, 1956 ("SCRA").
-SEBI is the statutory body which is entrusted with the powers of regulating and governing the functioning of listed Companies in India.
-SEBI, under the SEBI Act and the SCRA, has issued various rules and regulations which are required to be followed by listed Companies in India.
-Some of the important regulations issued by SEBI are those related to listing of equity shares by Companies, listing of debt instruments/securities by Companies, takeover of listed Companies, issue of capital and disclosure requirements and listing obligations and disclosure requirements.
-These regulations have been briefly discussed in Chapter 5.
+A Company whose securities (shares or shares and debt both) are publicly traded on recognised stock exchanges in India, apart from the provisions of the Act, is also governed by the provisions of the Securities and Exchange Board of India Act, 1992 ("SEBI Act") and the Securities Contracts (Regulations) Act, 1956 ("SCRA").
+SEBI is the statutory body which is entrusted with the powers of regulating and governing the functioning of listed companies in India.
+SEBI, under the SEBI Act and the SCRA, has issued various rules and regulations which are required to be followed by listed companies in India.
+Some of the important regulations issued by SEBI are those related to listing of equity shares by companies, listing of debt instruments/securities by companies, takeover of listed companies, issue of capital and disclosure requirements and listing obligation and disclosure requirements.
+These regulations have been briefly discussed in chapter 5.